 I admit it.
 I cannot sell.
 I stink at selling.
-That’s me, the person who couldn’t sell water to a thirsty man.
+I am the person who couldn’t sell water to a thirsty man.
 I fear selling.
 I think of used car and insurance salesmen when I think of selling.
 My skin crawls when I think of selling.

 When I opened my firm in 2009, my main resistance was to the idea that I would have to sell.
 (Insert all manner of icky sound effects here).
 But I put on my big girl panties and began.
 With the help of Alexis Neely, my friend and mentor, I learned to overcome my panic-attack inducing fear of selling—to find myself not only good at it, but enjoying it!